project-janus-3/company-connector/index.md

 $
 ```

-Then seed the database with the `/config/settings.development.json` data.
+Then seed the database with the `/config/settings.development.json` data using `npx prisma db seed`.

 ```
 $ npx prisma db seed